Things that might go bump in the night: Assessing structure in the binary black hole mass spectrum: Hierarchical analysis and Results

 \subsubsection{Maximum Perturbation Amplitude}

 To obtain a more quantitative measure, we derive several metrics from the distributions of maximal perturbation function amplitudes.
-The first uses the Kolmogorov–Smirnov (KS) test: we compute the KS divergence $D$ between each of the $\{g_j(f_{\max})\}$ values to obtain a null distribution of KS divergences, shown in the solid black curve in the middle panels of Figure~\ref{fig:three-largest-perturbations}.
-We then perform a KS test between the $\{g_j(f_{\max})\}$ values and $g_{\text{GWTC-3}}(f(m_1))$ and obtain the orange curves in the middle panels of Figure~\ref{fig:three-largest-perturbations}.
-From this, we find that the KS divergences for GWTC-3 are larger than those of the mock catalogs $15\%$, $10\%$, and $4\%$ of the time for the $14\Msun$, $10\Msun$, and $35\Msun$ features, respectively.
-This means, for example, that mock catalogs can produce perturbation function posteriors as tall as the one inferred from GWTC-3 at $\sim35\Msun$ only $4\%$ of the time.
-In terms of $g(f)$, \result{$g_{\text{GWTC-3}}(f(14\Msun)) \neq g_j(f_{\max})$ to $16\%$, $g_{\text{GWTC-3}}(f(10\Msun)) \neq g_j(f_{\max})$ to $9\%$, and $g_{\text{GWTC-3}}(f(35\Msun)) \neq g_j(f_{\max})$ to $3\%$}.
+The first uses the Kolmogorov–Smirnov (KS) test: we compute the KS divergence $D$ between each of the $\{g_j(f_{\max})\}$ distributions to obtain a null distribution of KS divergences, shown in the solid black curve in the middle column of Figure~\ref{fig:three-largest-perturbations}.
+We then perform a KS test between the $\{g_j(f_{\max})\}$ distributions and $g_{\text{GWTC-3}}(f(m_1))$ and obtain the orange curves in the middle column of Figure~\ref{fig:three-largest-perturbations}.
+From this, we find that the KS divergences for mock catalogs are larger than those of GWTC-3 \result{$20\%$, $11\%$, and $7\%$} of the time for the $14\Msun$, $10\Msun$, and $35\Msun$ features, respectively.
+This means, for example, that mock catalogs can produce perturbation function posteriors as tall as the one inferred from GWTC-3 at $\sim35\Msun$ only $7\%$ of the time.
+Written in terms of $g(f)$, \result{$g_{\text{GWTC-3}}(f(14\Msun)) \neq g_j(f_{\max})$ to $20\%$, $g_{\text{GWTC-3}}(f(10\Msun)) \neq g_j(f_{\max})$ to $11\%$, and $g_{\text{GWTC-3}}(f(35\Msun)) \neq g_j(f_{\max})$ to $7\%$}.
 Though none of these percentages are convincingly small, this indicates that the orange histograms are more statistically distinct from the black histograms in the case of the $\sim35\Msun$ peak than they are in the cases of the features at $10\Msun$ and $14\Msun$.